Manssizz/CendrawasihTV/release/v1/README.md

-# CendrawasihTV For ZTE B860H v1
+# CendrawasihTV For ZTE B860H v1 work with V2 too
 ## ROM Info
 - ROM base original firmware from telkom
-- Very stable on RAM 1GiB
+- Very stable and light on RAM 1GiB

 ## Adding Feature
 - [x] Add some apps with low consump memory